patriciayeh/cybersecurity-portfolio/labs/README.md

-# 🛠️ Labs
+# Labs

-This is where the fun happens!
-Labs are my hands-on playgrounds where theory meets practice.
-Here I tackle TryHackMe rooms, HackTheBox challenges, and my own little home experiments.
+This folder contains hands-on lab exercises, including TryHackMe, HackTheBox, and home lab projects.
+Labs are documented to demonstrate both technical understanding and the ability to apply concepts in practice.

-## How I Document Labs
+## Documentation Guidelines
 Each lab file includes:
-- Lab name & platform
+- Lab name and platform
 - Date completed
-- Objectives
+- Objectives and scope
-- Step-by-step actions
+- Step-by-step actions and methodology
-- Tools used
+- Tools and resources used
-- Lessons learned
+- Lessons learned and observations
-- Screenshots (optional, in `../screenshots/`)
+- Screenshots (optional, stored in `../screenshots/`)

-💡 Tip: Don’t be afraid to mess up!
-That’s where the real learning happens.
+The focus is on **applied learning and repeatable documentation** that demonstrates both skill acquisition and process.